 and in his major 2012 book on Simulating War.

 He is a consultant on the subject for the UK Ministry of Defence, lectures internationally on the topic, and co-organises the annual Connections UK conference for over 100 wargames professionals from around the world, as detailed here

 .
-He is currently contracted by the British Army's new Centre for Historical Analysis and Conflict Research to design a Camberley Kriegsspiel with which officers may practise battlegroup tactics.
+He was recently contracted by the British Army's new Centre for Historical Analysis and Conflict Research to design a Camberley Kriegsspiel with which officers may practise battlegroup tactics.

 In September 2003, Professor Sabin began teaching a radical new option course on conflict simulation within the Department's MA programmes.